-The Expanded Field of Landscape Architecture Creative in Residence, administrated by the Kevin Taylor Legacy, provides creative individuals or groups the opportunity of a $9,000 supported residency program with TCL (in the Melbourne and/or Adelaide studio).
+The Creative Grant, supported by the Kevin Taylor Legacy, provides creative individuals or groups the opportunity of a $9,000 supported residency program with TCL (in the Melbourne and/or Adelaide studio).

 The Kevin Taylor Legacy has been established in the memory of Kevin Taylor, a founding director of TCL.
 Throughout his career Kevin continually explored and challenged how we interact with, interpret, and represent the Australian landscape.
 He was also intrigued by how communities and individuals relate to the civic condition.

 Dedicated to the art of Landscape Architecture, Urban Design and Social Planning throughout his career, and employing a sensitive and immersive approach to design, Kevin's work has left an important and valuable legacy that is integral to TCL's current practice.
-By offering this Creative in Residence grant, TCL are seeking to continue and expand these fields of inquiry in relation to current practices and conditions.
+By offering this Creative Grant, TCL are seeking to continue and expand these fields of inquiry in relation to current practices and conditions.

 Applicants will work with TCL staff to develop their project and outcomes over 3 - 6 months, culminating in an exhibition, performance or event at the end of the residency.
 Applicants will be assisted in the documentation of their work which will be included in ongoing and future publications about the Legacy.